Campbell Soup (NYSE:CPB) Issues FY 2022 Earnings Guidance

 Campbell Soup (NYSE:CPB – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $2.75-$2.85 for the period, compared to the consensus earnings per share estimate of $2.78.
+The company provided earnings per share (EPS) guidance of $2.75-$2.85 for the period, compared to the consensus estimate of $2.78.
 The company issued revenue guidance of $8.48 billion-$8.56 billion, compared to the consensus revenue estimate of $8.41 billion.

+Campbell Soup (NYSE:CPB – Get Rating) last posted its quarterly earnings results on Wednesday, June 8th.
+The company reported $0.70 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.61 by $0.09.
+The business had revenue of $2.13 billion for the quarter, compared to analyst estimates of $2.04 billion.
+Campbell Soup had a return on equity of 26.07% and a net margin of 11.23%.
+The business’s revenue was up 7.4% compared to the same quarter last year.
+During the same period in the prior year, the company posted $0.57 EPS.
+On average, analysts anticipate that Campbell Soup will post 2.83 EPS for the current year.

-A number of research firms recently issued reports on CPB.
-Credit Suisse Group boosted their target price on shares of Campbell Soup to $46.00 in a research report on Thursday, June 9th.
-Piper Sandler upped their price objective on Campbell Soup from $45.00 to $47.00 and gave the stock a neutral rating in a research report on Monday, June 13th.
-UBS Group lifted their target price on shares of Campbell Soup to $43.00 in a report on Thursday, June 9th.
-StockNews.com raised shares of Campbell Soup from a hold rating to a buy rating in a report on Saturday, May 14th.
-Finally, Royal Bank of Canada lowered shares of Campbell Soup from an outperform rating to a sector perform rating and lowered their target price for the stock from $47.00 to $46.00 in a research note on Monday, March 28th.
-Two investment analysts have rated the stock with a sell rating, eight have issued a hold rating and one has issued a buy rating to the company.
-According to MarketBeat, Campbell Soup currently has an average rating of Hold and an average target price of $46.10.
+CPB has been the subject of a number of research reports.
+StockNews.com upgraded Campbell Soup from a hold rating to a buy rating in a research note on Saturday, May 14th.
+Citigroup boosted their price objective on Campbell Soup from $46.00 to $50.00 and gave the company a neutral rating in a research report on Thursday, June 9th.
+Stifel Nicolaus increased their target price on Campbell Soup from $46.00 to $48.00 in a research report on Thursday, June 9th.
+UBS Group boosted their price target on shares of Campbell Soup to $43.00 in a report on Thursday, June 9th.
+Finally, Royal Bank of Canada cut shares of Campbell Soup from an outperform rating to a sector perform rating and dropped their price objective for the stock from $47.00 to $46.00 in a report on Monday, March 28th.
+Two research analysts have rated the stock with a sell rating, eight have assigned a hold rating and one has given a buy rating to the company.
+Based on data from MarketBeat, Campbell Soup has a consensus rating of Hold and a consensus price target of $46.10.

+Several large investors have recently modified their holdings of the company.
+Bank of America Corp DE raised its stake in shares of Campbell Soup by 118.7% in the 1st quarter.
+Bank of America Corp DE now owns 413,586 shares of the company’s stock worth $18,433,000 after buying an additional 224,439 shares in the last quarter.
+The Manufacturers Life Insurance Company raised its position in Campbell Soup by 0.4% in the first quarter.
+The Manufacturers Life Insurance Company now owns 161,750 shares of the company’s stock worth $7,209,000 after acquiring an additional 573 shares in the last quarter.
+Toroso Investments LLC acquired a new stake in Campbell Soup in the 1st quarter valued at about $389,000.
+Gabelli Funds LLC boosted its position in shares of Campbell Soup by 0.5% during the 1st quarter.
+Gabelli Funds LLC now owns 188,000 shares of the company’s stock valued at $8,379,000 after purchasing an additional 1,000 shares in the last quarter.
+Finally, Worldquant Millennium Advisors LLC grew its stake in shares of Campbell Soup by 201.0% in the 1st quarter.
+Worldquant Millennium Advisors LLC now owns 381,297 shares of the company’s stock worth $16,994,000 after purchasing an additional 254,619 shares during the last quarter.
+51.89% of the stock is owned by institutional investors.

 About Campbell Soup (Get Rating)